rafael-santiago/tulip/doc/CONTRIBUTING.md

 All listed aspects are bad...
 If your "idea" fits with one or more of them, I still say thank you, but no.

 If you have some idea but do not have any musical knowledge, you still can contribute open an [issue](https://github.com/rafael-santiago/tulip/issues) and talk about it.
-I will be really interested to known more.
+I will be really interested in knowing more.

 Otherwise if your idea still "remains the same" :) Welcome!
 The first thing to do is read the code and ask when you do not understand something.